 An 18,000 litre rainwater harvesting tank has been buried under the yard to the rear of the new building.
-Water collected from the roof will be used to flush toilets within the building and provide water for vehicle washing outside.
+Water collected from the roof is used to flush toilets within the building and provide water for vehicle washing outside.

 100m of PV panels have been installed on the South facing slope of the workshop roof, to convert sunlight into electricity.
-The 15kW(p) system is expected to produce around 15,300kWh of electricity per year, with any surplus energy exported for use around the College.
+The 15kW(p) system produces around 15,300kWh of electricity per year, with any surplus energy exported for use around the College.

 Three wind catchers installed on the roof of the classroom block provide fresh air to the classroom and office spaces through natural ventilation, without using fans or air conditioning.